 Bacteriophages have a number of applications in such areas as human and veterinary medicine, aquaculture, agriculture and food processing.
 They can become effective, natural and environment-friendly tools for combating antibiotic resistance in both people and animals.

-Successful treatment with these viruses depends on knowing exactly which bacterial species are making the patient ill, so that the right bacteriophage can be deployed.
+Successful treatment with these viruses depends on knowing exactly which bacterial strain are making the patient ill, so that the right bacteriophage can be deployed.
 This knowledge was not available in the 1920s and 1930s, and use of bacteriophages more or less ceased when Alexander Flemming discovered penicillin.

-However, they continued to be used to treat infections in the Soviet Union and are still utilised today in such countries as Poland, Russia and Georgia when antibiotics prove ineffective against acne, sores, and skin, eye and gastrointestinal infections as well as against festering post-operative wounds in patients infected with antibiotic-resistant MRSA bacteria.
+However, bacteriophages continued to be used to treat infections in the Soviet Union and are still utilised today in such countries as Poland, Russia and Georgia when antibiotics prove ineffective against acne, sores, and skin, eye and gastrointestinal infections as well as against festering post-operative wounds in patients infected with antibiotic-resistant MRSA bacteria.

-Post-1945 research on bacteriophages laid the basis for developing molecular biology and modern gene technology.
+Postwar research on bacteriophages laid the basis for developing molecular biology and modern gene technology.
 With modern diagnostic methods and increased knowledge of pathogenic bacteria, a renewed commitment is being made to developing bacteriophages as one solution to the growing threat of antibiotic resistance.

 The report is a response to the challenge from Norwegian prime minister Erna Solberg.
 Many opportunities are available.
 Success can be achieved with commitment and right instruments.